Immortality-IMT/Manhattan-Group/README.md

 We suggest to double the miner's block reward and fund DeSci with it.

+DeSci wants to fund future technologies with blockchain and crypto.

 The whitepaper is being written at https://imt.cx/blockchain.html

 There is no expediency in the production of this blockchain, we shall understand and solve all the problems in the whitepaper before we begin coding.